shareloqs/MPSDynamics/docs/src/examples/anderson-model.md

 #### Interleaved chain geometry
-The Hamiltonian is defined using the `interleaved_tightbinding_mpo` function, which takes as an input the number of modes of each chain `N`, the defect's energy `ϵd`, and the chain coefficients of the first `chainparams1` and second `chainparams2` chain.
+The Hamiltonian is defined using the [`MPSDynamics.interleaved_tightbinding_mpo`](@ref) function, which takes as an input the number of modes of each chain `N`, the defect's energy `ϵd`, and the chain coefficients of the first `chainparams1` and second `chainparams2` chain.
 The MPS for the initial state is a factorized state (bond dimension 1) made of: a filled impurity, and 2N alternate filled-empty states.
 ```julia
 H = interleaved_tightbinding_mpo(N, ϵd, chainparams1, chainparams2)